PrimeTimeTran/next-blog/data/blog/books/DSA python.md

 Illustrations were beautifully done as well.

 ![Cover](https://i.imgur.com/5XMQ6Zs.jpg)
-The content was comprehensive, covering datastructures such as geospatial as an example.
+The content was comprehensive, covering data structures such as geo-spatial as an example.

 ![Cover](https://i.imgur.com/d5iSqWy.jpg)
 The paper which is thin though, resulting in being able to see through the pages.